I Am :

 Our work is bearing fruit and our actions are moving in the right direction, since thanks to numerous efforts, our institute's emissions have been falling since 2019.
 In 2023, ISAE-SUPAERO emitted 8,925 tCO2e.
 This is equivalent to driving around the world 1,160 times.
 This is the average annual carbon footprint of 990 French people.
 Our target for 2023 was to emit less than 9,200 tCO2e, so we've achieved our goal!

-Marie-Hélène Baroux Director General ISAE-SUPAERO
+Marie-Hélène Baroux President of ISAE-SUPAERO

 Our purchases